Athens Dec 2019

 On day 4 we hosted a lovely painting workshop today with the first squat we visited.
 Setting up tables and chairs the young people created such careful work!
 After painting, we had some music and snacks!

 On day 5, we were able to host a Christmas party within Athens, and it was really nice to see some of the children from 5th school.
 Organised with the amazing long term volunteers there, we had Christmas tree decorations, jewellery, cake, pass the parcel, musical chairs and PRESENTS.
 Christmas is not a religious celebration for some of the refugees we meet, but we’ve heard a lot of the children feel left out in school or even just walking around Athens there are lights and presents everywhere!
-We think it’s nice to make everyone feel included and share new things with.
+We think it’s nice to make everyone feel included and explore new cultural celebrations.

 I remember vividly how all the young people were so excited to join in with festive fun and games.